hacklaen/EasyRad/README.md

 ## Implementation details

 ### Implemented standard
-EasyRad implements the technical specification given in Volume 3 “Content Modules” of the standard in the version of September 9, 2016.
+EasyRad renders report templates which fulfill the technical specification given in Volume 3 "Content Modules" of the MRRT standard in the version of September 9, 2016.
 The text could be downloaded here: [http://ihe.net/Technical_Frameworks/]( http://ihe.net/Technical_Frameworks/)

 #### Additional features
 The application renders the `<textarea>` tag although it is not allowed by MRRT.